randomtruffles/Dominion_League/faq.md

 #### If I take a break from the League, what tier do I return to?

-You will be able to return to your previous tier if your break is no more than 2 seasons.
-If your break lasts 3 or more seasons, your previous tier will be modified by a break adjustment, and compared with where you would be placed as a new player based on your rating.
+You will be able to return to your previously earned tier if your break is no more than 2 seasons.
+If your break lasts 3 or more seasons, your previously earned tier will be modified by a break adjustment, and compared with where you would be placed as a new player based on your rating.
 See [hiatus](/rules#1.4), [tier placement](/rules#2.4), and [flex divisions](/rules#2.5) for more details.

 #### How are play-in matches and free promotions determined?